mascanc/MOSA2/README.md

 ```
 where `groupedABB` is the result of Group.
 See the tests provided for more information.
 The architect is left free to evaluate the security requirements as he wants.
-We provided in our technical report a gamma notation (which is inspired by the relational algebra).
+We provided in our technical report a sigma notation (which is inspired by the relational algebra).

 ### Evaluating with Z3
 Quality attributes can be further evaluated with Z3, as previously described.